Latest USDC (USDC) News Update

 Deep Dive

-"$USDC.D Breaking Higher — Risk Off Signal? ⚠️ USDC Dominance flipped resistance into support and is trending higher.
-As long as it rises, expect pressure on BTC & alts." – @CryptoPulse_CRU (29,371 followers · 13 February 2026 10:00 UTC) View original post What this means: This is a mixed signal for USDC itself but bearish for the broader crypto market.
-A rising USDC dominance metric often signals capital is fleeing volatile assets for the safety of stablecoins, indicating declining risk appetite.
+"$USDC.D Breaking Higher — Risk Off Signal? ⚠️...
+As long as it rises, expect pressure on BTC & alts." – @CryptoPulse_CRU (29.5K followers · 13 February 2026 10:00 UTC) View original post What this means: This is bearish for the broader crypto market because a rising USDC dominance suggests capital is rotating out of volatile assets into the perceived safety of a regulated stablecoin, signaling reduced risk appetite.

 Conclusion